miloradradovic/book-webshop/README.md

 Architecture and basic info
 =================
 As mentioned, there are 5 microservices that are used to build the application: book-webshop-eureka, book-webshop-api-gateway, book-webshop-auth, book-webshop-catalog and book-webshop-order.
 MySQL was used for a database (the idea was to create schema per service).
 Notably, there is a separate git repo for kubernetes scripts.
 All the business logic services are registered to Spring Cloud Eureka server and use [Spring Cloud OpenFeign](https://spring.io/projects/spring-cloud-openfeign) client to communicate with each other when needed.
 [Spring Security](https://spring.io/projects/spring-security) with [JWT](https://jwt.io/) were used to secure api endpoints.
-Every microservice git repo has 3 branches - main, develop and test.
-Test, as the name suggests, is where unit tests are being written.
+Every microservice git repo has 2 branches - main, develop.
 Develop branch has all the code which is to be deployed.
 Main branch will have the final dockerized and deployed code.

 [book-webshop-eureka](https://github.com/miloradradovic/book-webshop-eureka)
 =====================